• Skip to primary navigation

 Description

 Copycat Samoa Girl Scout Cookies, but in bar form!
-These Paleo Samoa Cookie Bars are my spin on the classic Samoa Cookies.
-These bars have an almond flour shortbread crust, creamy date and coconut filling, are topped with toasted coconut and drizzled in dark chocolate.
+These samoa cookie bars are my spin on the classic Samoa Cookies.
+They have an almond flour shortbread crust, creamy date and coconut filling, are topped with toasted coconut and drizzled in dark chocolate.

 Ingredients